Focaccia

 - Add toppings: Drizzle the dough with olive oil, sprinkle coarse sea salt, and add fresh herbs.
 Feel free to get creative with additional toppings like cherry tomatoes, olives, or caramelized onions.

-- Bake: Place the focaccia in the preheated oven and bake for 20-25 minutes, or until golden brown and crispy on the edges.
+- Bake: Place in the preheated oven and bake for 20-25 minutes, or until golden brown and crispy on the edges.

-- Cool and serve: Allow the focaccia to cool for a few minutes before slicing.
+- Cool and serve: Allow to cool for a few minutes before slicing.
 Serve it warm with a side of olive oil and balsamic vinegar for dipping.